How to help your dog cope with the heat

 An alternative to dog ice cream is BARF – both food and snacks.

-Signs your dog is too hot
+Signs that your dog is too hot

 • Heavy or rapid panting